 Making plans in advance and taking preventative steps before winter arrives can help provide the elderly with support and care.

-Staying in contact and maintaining connections with elderly friends and family members to support them will be key, especially with upcoming celebrations such as Thanksgiving, Hanukkah and Christmas.
+Staying in contact and maintaining connections with elderly friends and family members to support them will be key, especially with upcoming celebrations such as Diwali, Hanukkah and Christmas.

 “Social connections are particularly important around this time of year,” says Dr. Gallagher.